 “You can't do sketches enough.
 Sketch everything and keep your curiosity fresh.”
+John Singer Sargent

 Drawing formed the foundation of Sargent's artistic career.
 It allowed him to paint with a high level of realism and tackle remarkably complex subjects.

-The thing about drawing is that is will usually show through in the finished painting.
+The thing about drawing is that it will usually show through in the finished painting.
 You cannot fix bad drawing simply by introducing color.
 If anything, color will only make things worse!
 That is why most of the top artists are such strong advocates for learning how to draw first if you want to become a great painter.

 Sargent was always sketching, either in preparation for more serious works, or simply to keep his "curiosity fresh".
 Below are some of his sketches I was able to locate.
 Take note of the clarity and economy of his lines.